Gardens by the Bay

 The Gardens by the Bay (GBTB) is an urban park spanning 105 ha in the Central Region of Singapore, adjacent to the Marina Reservoir.
-The park consists of three waterfront gardens: Bay South Garden in Marina South, Bay East Garden with the Founders' Memorial in Marina East and Bay Central Garden in the Downtown Core and Kallang.
-The largest of the gardens is the Bay South Garden at 54 ha designed by Grant Associates.
+The park consists of three waterfront gardens: Bay South Garden in Marina South, Bay East Garden with the Founders' Memorial in Marina East, and Bay Central Garden in the Downtown Core and Kallang.
+The largest of the gardens at 54 ha is the Bay South Garden, designed by Grant Associates.
 Its Flower Dome is the largest glass greenhouse in the world.

 Gardens by the Bay was part of the nation's plans to transform its "Garden City" to a "City in a Garden", with the aim of raising the quality of life by enhancing greenery and flora in the city.
 First announced by Prime Minister Lee Hsien Loong at Singapore's National Day Rally in 2005, Gardens by the Bay was intended to be Singapore's premier urban outdoor recreation space and one of the country's national icons.

 A popular tourist attraction in Singapore, the park had 6.4 million visitors in 2014, and had had 20 million by November 2015 and over 50 million by 2018.
-In 2024, TripAdvisor's Traveler's Choice Awards Best Of The Best ranked it the eighth-best attraction in the world and the best in Asia.
+In 2024, TripAdvisor's Traveler's Choice Awards Best of the Best ranked it the eighth-best attraction in the world and the best in Asia.